 If you’ve lost income, consider signing up for an extended repayment plan.
 This stretches your loan over a 25-year term and requires a lot less documentation than IDR.
 And you don’t have to worry about interest capitalization.

 Know the risks before signing up for deferment

 Deferment and forbearance offer a temporary pause on your student loan repayments without making changes to your repayment plan.
 But, like with IDR, interest capitalizes under most deferment programs.
 Once it ends, you’ll owe more money over a shorter period of time, meaning your monthly repayments will increase.

 Hold off on refinancing — for now

 Rates are at all-time lows right now.
 If you can qualify for a lower rate by refinancing your federal loans with with a private lender, you might be able to save on your monthly and total loan cost.

 But while it’s unclear if Biden will forgive federal student loans, it’s still a possibility.
 Hold off on refinancing until we know for sure what the new administration will do.

 Biden will likely make changes to the PSLF and IDR that could be beneficial to borrowers who are struggling with student debt.
-But there’s no official word yet on whether Biden will issue a blanket forgiveness on federal student debt when he enters office.
+But there’s no official word yet on whether Biden will issue a blanket forgiveness on federal student debt.
 In the meantime, read our guide to student loans to learn about the options available to you today.